-2. What's the role of the Funding Management Policy?
+6. What’s the role of the funding management policy?

-For the past few years, the focus of the sponsors has been to return the plan gradually over time to be fully funded with base provisions – an average contribution rate of 11% and full inflation protection on all pension credit.
-As of January 1, 2019, the plan is providing base provisions to all members and the plan is in the "Conserve assets for an uncertain time" funding zone within the FMP.
+During 2012 through 2018, the focus of the sponsors was to return the plan gradually over time to be fully funded with base provisions – an average contribution rate of 11% and full inflation protection on all pension credit.
+Since January 1, 2018, the plan has been providing base provisions to all members.
+As of January 1, 2020, the plan remains in the “Conserve assets for an uncertain time” funding zone within the FMP.
 This means that any surplus funds are reserved to facilitate stability in contribution and benefit levels.

 While the FMP outlines preferred mechanisms associated with its various funding zones, it’s ultimately the sponsors’ responsibility to decide which actions to take.

-3. If there's a deficit in the future, can we use the surplus to balance things out?
+8. If there’s a deficit in the future, can we use the reserve to balance things out?

 A future deficit could occur if assets are outweighed by liabilities on a future valuation date.
-Reserving the $10.0 billion preliminary surplus in the fund at this time, and making it available for investing and earning returns, helps to protect the fund against future deficits.
-In other words, it's a preventative measure against future deficits occurring, not a cure should one occur in the future.
+Reserving the surplus at this time makes it available for investing and earning returns, helping to protect the fund against future deficits.
+In other words, it’s a preventative measure against future deficits occurring, not a cure should one occur in the future.

 When the plan has a funding shortfall, smaller cost-of-living increases help to bring the plan back into balance.
 When there’s a funding surplus, inflation levels may be partially or fully restored.